About Karen Rowan

 Karen has been the editor of IJFLT, The International Journal of Foreign Language Teaching, since 2004.
 She is also the author of the TPR Storytelling ancillaries for Pearson/Prentice Hall’s Paso a paso and Realidades textbooks.

-Karen serves on the founding board of the ACTFL Special Interest Group Comprehension-based Communicative Language Teaching, the largest SIG in ACTFL, with Dr. Bill VanPatten, Diane Neubauer and Jason Fritze.
+Karen served on the founding board of the ACTFL Special Interest Group Comprehension-based Communicative Language Teaching, the largest SIG in ACTFL, with Dr. Bill VanPatten, Diane Neubauer and Jason Fritze.
 She is also the founder and administrator of the IFLT / NTPRS / CI Teaching Facebook Professional Learning Community of 11,000 teachers.
 She is the recipient of the 40 under 40 Business Award for the State of Colorado and the Colorado Congress of Foreign Language Teachers Lynn Sandstedt Program Leadership Award in 2018.

 Her presentations and teaching are based on the work of Dr. Stephen Krashen and Blaine Ray, inventors of TPRS.
 She created the original Coaching workshops within the National TPRS Conference (2000-present) and was the director of NTPRS for 5 years.
 In 2008 he was one of the founding members of the International Forum on Language Teaching, IFLT, (2009-present).
 In July 2019 she was the keynote speaker at the Agen Conference in Agen, France.
 She presents inservices on TPR Storytelling, Comprehension-Based Methods, Reader’s Theater, Self-Coaching for teachers, Storytelling and Personalization.
 Her school district inservices range from one day through two semesters of training, curriculum development and -in class demonstrations and coaching.